jaezen/astroworkerblog/index.md

 ## Welcome to the AstroWorker Blog

-I promise this will be more interesting thatn what it is now.
+I promise this will be more interesting than what it is now.

 You can use the [editor on GitHub](https://github.com/jaezen/astroworkerblog/edit/master/index.md) to maintain and preview the content for your website in Markdown files.